 Finding relief for sinus conditions through strategic endoscopic surgery

 Blocked sinus pathways caused by polyps, bacteria, scar tissue, or damaged nasal structures can interfere with your daily activities, making it difficult to concentrate, sleep or perform work duties.
 Often these types of obstructions do not respond to medications or minimally invasive procedures, in which case endoscopic sinus surgery may be warranted.
-Dr. Zadeh performs cutting-edge endoscopic surgery at his offices in Los Angeles to help improve your breathing as well as your quality of life.
+Dr. Zadeh performs cutting-edge sinus surgery in Los Angeles to help improve your breathing as well as your quality of life.

 Blockages in the sinuses can lead to sinusitis, a condition in which the mucus membranes of the sinuses become inflamed and swollen, causing pain, pressure, and impaired breathing.
 Sinusitis that persists for three months or more is considered chronic.

 The most common procedure for the treatment of chronic sinusitis is endoscopic sinus surgery.
 This procedure is performed to unblock the sinuses when drug therapy is not effective or when sinusitis complications exist, such as structural abnormalities, the spread of infection into the eye, or fungal sinusitis.

 In endoscopic sinus surgery, fiber-optic surgical techniques are utilized to open the natural drainage areas of the sinuses and to remove polyps, if any are present.
 Endoscopic sinus surgery unblocks obstructions, allowing ventilation and drainage.
 This provides relief from sinus headaches and congestion, improves nasal breathing, and often enhances the patient’s sense of smell.

 The goals of endoscopic sinus surgery include:

 - Reduction of the number and severity of sinus infections

 - Improvement of airflow through the nose

 - Improvement of the patient’s sense of smell